graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 }
 ```

-otherwise GraphiQL will interpret the request as a query.
+otherwise GraphQL will interpret the request as a `query`.